turi-code/userguide/graph_analytics/graph_analytics.md

 hyperlinks between articles.
 This data is available under the Creative Commons Attribution-ShareAlike 3.0 Unported License (more details here:
 [http://en.wikipedia.org/wiki/Wikipedia:Copyrights](http://en.wikipedia.org/wiki/Wikipedia:Copyrights)).
-It can be downloaded from Dato's public datasets bucket on Amazon S3.
+It can be downloaded from Turi's public datasets bucket on Amazon S3.
 The remaining methods are left for the reader to explore in the exercises at the end of the chapter.